Odakyū Odawara Line: History

-The Odawara Express Railway Co. opened the entire line on 1 April 1927 in order to allow for the Emperor's family to travel on the line, though as duplication works were not completed until October that year, there was initial timetable and signalling issues.
+The Odawara Express Railway Co. opened the entire line on 1 April 1927 in order to allow for the Emperor's family to travel on the line, though as duplication works were not completed until October that year, there were initial timetable and signalling issues.
 Although primarily intended as a passenger line, gravel began to be hauled in 1930.

 In 1942, the company was forcibly merged by the government with Tokyu Corporation and the line was named the Tokyu Odawara Line.
 Tokyu was broken up in 1948 and the line was transferred to the newly founded Odakyu Electric Railway Co.